When Is the Medicare Open Enrollment Period?

 When Is Open Enrollment for Medicare?

-You may be asking, “When is Medicare Open Enrollment 2018?”
-It starts October 15 and ends December 7.
-This time frame goes by a few different names: Annual Enrollment Period, Annual Election Period (AEP), and Medicare Fall Open Enrollment.
-During AEP, you can switch your Medicare Advantage or Medicare Part D coverage or join a plan for the first time.
+The Medicare Open Enrollment Period goes by a few different names: Medicare Annual Enrollment Period, Annual Election Period (AEP), and Medicare Fall Open Enrollment.

 - Changing where you live: You have two months to make plan changes.